tomekc/cartography_workshop/ddd_intro.md

 ### Why should I care?

 ^ DDD is a way of developing software
-* focus on the core complexity (and opportunity) of domain
+* focus on the core complexity of domain
 * explore models in collaboration of domain and software experts
 * code that express model explicitly